-ELECTROSTATIC DISCHARGE (ESD)
+ESD (ELECTROSTATIC DISCHARGE)

-Please use industry standard antistatic precautions as you would for any other PCB such as expansion cards or motherboards.
+This circuitry is industry standard CMOS logic and susceptible to ESD damage.
+Please use industry standard antistatic precautions as you would for any other for any other static sensitive devices such as expansion cards, motherboards, or integrated circuits.
 Ground your body, work surfaces, and equipment.